Tullus Hostilius

-Historical Events
+Historical events

 Two distinctive events are traditionally ascribed to Tullus's reign.
 Historians regard the events as having taken place during the early regal period, but the question of whether the events should be directly associated with Tullus is debatable.

 The first event is the destruction of Alba Longa.
 The historical record shows that the Alban Hills were the site of a large settlement and that this settlement fell under Roman power during the regal period.
 Details are uncertain about when and by whom Alba Longa was destroyed.
-It was almost certainly subjugated at a later date than that given by Livy and it may have been destroyed by the Latins and not by the Romans (who might have regarded the destruction of their own traditional mother-country as impious).
+It was almost certainly subjugated at a later date than that given by Livy and it may have been destroyed by the Latins and not by the Romans (which some scholars suggest may have been considered impious, given Alba Longa's status as a traditional ancestral city).

-The Battle of Alba Longa
+Wars with Alba Longa

-The battle for Alba Longa was settled by having two rare set of triplets that were born both to the cities of Alba Longa and Rome battle in mortal combat for the honor of their city.
+The battle of Alba Longa was settled by having two sets of triplets, one born in Alba Longa and one in Rome, fight for their city.
 The last person standing alive would be the winner, and his city would win the war without having their armies engage in battle.
 The story states that these triplets were singled out as champions of both cities.
-According to Livy, it is generally believed that the triplets were named Horatii and Curiatii but it is not known which belonged to which side.
-However his account does say that the majority believed that the Horatii belonged to Rome, and the Curiatii, Alba Longa.
-After battling a long time, the last Roman brother emerged as victor, thus Rome and Tullus Hostilius won the battle for Alba Longa.
+According to Livy, the triplets were named Horatii and Curiatii, and the majority believed that the Horatii belonged to Rome and the Curiatii to Alba Longa, though this is not certain.
+After battling for a long time, one of the Roman brothers was victorious, and in the legend, Rome, under Tullus Hostilius, was said to have emerged victorious.

 The Alban dictator Mettius Fufetius betrayed Rome during the war with the Etruscans, where Rome requested Alban military assistance, which Mettius agreed to, but also had a secret agreement with the Etruscans to desert Rome in the heat of battle, leaving Tullus alone to fight the battle.
 Mettius also betrayed the Etruscans by not joining in the battle at all.
 Tullus won the battle despite the betrayal.
 Mettius was taken prisoner by Tullus.

-Tullus ordered Alba Longa to be destroyed and forced the migration of the Alban citizenry to Rome, where they were integrated and became Roman citizens.
-For the betrayal of Rome, Tullus had Mettius Fufetius tied between two chariots to be drawn; the horses ripped Mettius Fufetius into two pieces.
-Per Jaclyn Neel, this was the first and last time the Romans used this method of execution.
+Roman tradition holds that Tullus ordered Alba Longa to be destroyed and forced the migration of the Alban citizenry to Rome, where they were integrated and became Roman citizens.
+According to Livy, Tullus ordered Mettius Fufetius to be executed by being torn apart between two chariots, a method described as unprecedented and never repeated in Roman practice.
+According to Livy, this was the first and last time the Romans used this method of execution.